trxe/notes-blog/content/language-sound-patterns/7_Phonotactics.md

 ## Constraints

-Language specific constraints on sound sequences
+Language specific constraints on sound sequences (constraints are never language universal!)

 - What sounds can occur in a particular position
 - What sounds can occur next to each other

-Constraints can be:

-1. Static: Morpheme structure constraints.
-   1. *[bn] within a syllable
-2. Lead to alternations (Changes)
+- **Static generalization**: Structure constraints **within a single morpheme**
+   - Observe frequency of a certain pattern within a morpheme
+   - Example: Nasal must agree in place of place of articulation with following stop
+   - Example: Obstruent clusters must agree in voicing
+- **Alternations**: different **variants** of morphemes
    1. Allophonic Alternation: allophone choice depends on phonotactic constraints.
+      - **language wide** and not specific to a morpheme
       - e.g. voiceless plosives are only aspirated syllable initially, unaspirated elsewhere (is one surface form of [p, b, k] etc.!)
       - e.g. /l/ is only velarized (dark [l]) at the end of a syllable
-      - language wide and not specific to a morpheme
    2. Allomorphic alternations (changes) or **Morphophonological alternations**
       - choice of the allomorph depends on the phonotactic constraints
-      - Allomorphy that is determined by phonological factors.
+      - Specific to that combination of morphemes
       - Object of analysis is a **morpheme** and its *allomorphs*
       - e.g. past tense suffix /d/, /t/, /id/, even though underlying form is /d/. syllable final /k/ + /d/ --> /kt/